 - chopped cilantro

-The amount of toppings are endless, but remember, the arrachera itself is the star of the show.
+The number of toppings are endless, but remember, the arrachera itself is the star of the show.
+Don’t drown out that rich beef flavor.

 Arrachera for Carne Asada Tacos